 Employment in for-hire transportation establishments primarily serving freight

-Employment in the truck, rail, water, and pipeline industries has grown since 2000, while air transport has experienced a decline in the number of employees.
-Between 2000 and 2019, employment in the air transportation industry declined by 15.8 percent.
-Trucking in 2019 accounted for 27.3 percent of total transportation and warehousing sector employment.
+truck, water, and pipeline industries has grown since 2000, while air and rail transport has experienced a decline in the number of employees.
+Between 2000 and 2020, employment

 Employment in select freight transportation-related occupations

 Freight transportation jobs are not limited to for-hire carriers.
 Truck